pubkey/rxdb/docs-src/docs/logger.md

 This is useful to debug performance problems and for monitoring with Application Performance Monitoring (APM) tools like **Bugsnag**, **Datadog**, **Elastic**, **Sentry** and others.

-Notice that the logger plugin is not part of the RxDB core, it is part of [👑 RxDB Premium](/premium).
+Notice that the logger plugin is not part of the RxDB core, it is part of [RxDB Premium 👑](/premium).

 <p align="center">